 Answers to some of the more common questions we are asked

-Highlander was setup in 1995 by Andy Gardiner our Managing Director.
+Highlander was formed in 1995 by Andy Gardiner, our MD and Senior Instructor.
 Andy teaches the majority of our courses to this day, and is an Adobe Certified Instructor and CompTIA Certified Technical Trainer.

 After 25 years in the business we have worked with the majority of the bigger organisations in the UK from FTSE 100 companies through to public sector organisations.
 We do however also work with a wide range of SME clients and independent consultants who need to upskill.
 Throughout the site you will see a selection of some of the organisations we have worked with.